 If you look at any network diagram, you will notice many paths originating from one point and ending at another point.
 Every path will have some duration.
 The path with the longest duration is known as the critical path.

 The critical path can be defined in many ways including:

 - The longest path in the network diagram, or

 - The shortest duration in which the project can be completed.

-No, in fact, both definitions are trying to convey the same message.
+In fact, both definitions are trying to convey the same message.
 They might seem opposite to you because the first definition is talking about the longest path and the second definition is talking about the shortest duration.

 However, they both are the same.

 For example, let’s say you received a project to build three buildings in one location.
-The first building is the largest building, the second building is a medium sized building, and the third building is the smallest building.
+The first building is the largest building, the second building is a medium-sized building, and the third building is the smallest building.

 You develop the network diagram which consists of three paths; each path resembles each building.